Save Big Buying DIY Project Nuts and Bolts

 It’s a complex equation with a lot of factors — including you.

-The truth is, fasteners are actually very cheap to make.
+The truth is, fasteners are very cheap to make.
 They are manufactured in automated factories where they are pumped out by the ton.
 But, it’s a complex business — which we’ll cover some below.
 However, it’s not the manufacturing or the complexity of the business that makes your price high.

 The Nuts and Bolts of Retail

-There are lots of reasons to justify the high profit margin placed on bolts.
+There are lots of reasons to justify the high profit margin placement.
 Retailers have to justify the space and cost of handling the products they carry — like the fact that a good nuts and bolts selection takes a lot of store space, a significant investment in time and energy to keep it stocked, and most people shopping for nuts and bolts buy only a small number of them.
 Additionally, the typical sale is a small total ticket.
 All of this adds up to a fairly high cost for retailers to even have them there for us DIY’ers.

 The Better Way to Save

 It’s not a bad thing for stores to make money, and actually, they have to in order to stay in business.
-I am personally very happy that there is an Ace Hardware store close by so that when I need that one particular bolt, or pin, or clip, I can just drop in and get it.
+I am personally very happy that there is an Ace Hardware store near so that when I need that one particular bolt, or pin, or clip, I can just drop in and get it.

 Nuts and Bolts Purchase Example